 Creating support for RFID is critical for retailers who are starting with RFID, as well as retailers well underway in their RFID journey.

-As the foundation of RFID's success is determined in the store, every new staff member needs to be onboarded in your RFID strategy.
-In the end, these people hold the handheld reader to count your inventory, print missing labels and scan incoming shipments.
+As the foundation of RFID's success is determined in the store, every new staff member must be onboarded in your RFID strategy.
+In the end, these people hold the handheld reader to count your inventory, print missing labels, and scan incoming shipments.

 The question to ask yourself when introducing RFID to the stores is this: what's in it for them?

-Moving from a yearly to a weekly stock count can be overwhelming for stores if they are not educated about RFID.
+Moving from a yearly to a weekly stock count can overwhelm stores if they are not educated about RFID.
 Or if they are not included in the implementation process.